 Sausage – Mushrooms – Apples – Leeks – Pecans – Olive Oil – Dried Cranberries – Fresh Sage – Eggs – Garlic

 I remember some stuffed mushrooms my Aunt made about 30 years ago, that shows my age a little bit.
 But you don’t know how old I was at the time.
 I’d never had them before and I thought I’d died and gone to heaven.
 Of course, they had bread crumbs in them and weren’t Paleo, but these are.
 No, bread crumbs here.
 Just delicious wholesome fresh food.
 The eggs help bind the ingredients together while they bake.
 My mouth is watering just thinking about these.
 You can make these ahead of time and bake them just before serving.

 8. Chocolate Caramel Paleo Pecan Pie Bars – See Below

 Almond Flour – Arrowroot Powder – Maple Syrup – Coconut Oil – Pecans – Dark Chocolate Chips – Coconut Sugar – Coconut Cream

 These pecan bars have a thick, light crust topped with a caramel sauce that’s easy to make, then you put the chocolate chips on top.
 There is a lot of good stuff going on here.
 Namely stuff like texture, crunchy and gooey treats you’ll crave.
 Sorry, but yes, you do you to share.

-9. Paleo Cranberry Bars – My Natural Family
+9. Paleo Cranberry Bars – See Below

 The cranberries in these bars give them a juicy tang that works really well with the crust which is crunchy and sweet.
 They are a nice treat especially for Thanksgiving or even Christmas.
 Do you like cranberries?
 I know some people don’t because they are so tart.
 They are actually pretty healthy.
 Well, everything Paleo is pretty healthy, wouldn’t you say?